buqingyi/buqingyi_sciencewebsite/README.md

 **Other approaches**: FACS analysis, bacterial growth monitoring; antibiotics resistance measurement; qPCR; bead-based protein multiplex assay; ELISA; other commonly used microbiolgy and immunology approaches
 ### Computational approaches:
-**Functional genomic analysis (in particular with a focus on bacterium and virus)
+**Functional genomic analysis** (in particular with a focus on bacterium and virus)

-**Microbiome investigation (experiment design, sequencing, and data analysis and interpretation)
+**Microbiome investigation** (experiment design, sequencing, and data analysis and interpretation)

-**Transcriptome analysis (differntial gene expression analysis, function enrichment analysis, master reguloar analysis, and other custimized anylysis based on specific reseach goals) - in Human,Mouse,and Bacterium
+**Transcriptome analysis** (differntial gene expression analysis, function enrichment analysis, master reguloar analysis, and other custimized anylysis based on specific reseach goals) - in Human,Mouse,and Bacterium

-**Phylogenetic analysis to decipher evolution relationship of differnet organisms, e.g. bacterium, virus, fungus
+**Phylogenetic analysis** to decipher evolution relationship of differnet organisms, e.g. bacterium, virus, fungus

-**Phylogeographic analysis and phylodynamic analysis to investigate the spreading of certain pathogen, eg. bacterium, virus, fungus.
+**Phylogeographic analysis and phylodynamic analysis** to investigate the spreading of certain pathogen, eg. bacterium, virus, fungus.

-**Multi-omics data analysis,incorporating omics data from diverse laysers, such as transcriptome, proteome, metabolome.
+**Multi-omics data analysis**,incorporating omics data from diverse laysers, such as transcriptome, proteome, metabolome.

-**Deep sequencing data analysis for CRISPR experiment, e.g. library establishement, choosing of postive clones.
+**Deep sequencing data analysis for CRISPR experiment**, e.g. library establishement, choosing of postive clones.